Best clinical strength deodorant

 Is clinical strength deodorant safe?

-A. Though some people have raised concerns that the ingredients used in deodorants can contribute to breast cancer and Alzheimer’s disease, there have been no studies that produced evidence that back up this claim.
+A. Though some have raised concerns that the ingredients used in deodorants can contribute to breast cancer and Alzheimer’s disease, no studies have produced evidence to back up this claim.
 This goes for both regular and clinical strength deodorants.
-That said, if you have kidney disease, it is recommended to speak with your doctor before using a clinical strength deodorant just to be on the safe side.
+If you have kidney disease, however, speak with your doctor before using a clinical strength deodorant to be on the safe side.

 What can I do if clinical strength deodorant isn’t working for me?

 A. If you have used a clinical strength deodorant correctly and have still found it isn’t effective enough for your needs, it may be time to speak with a doctor.
-They can recommend a prescription-strength deodorant.
+They can recommend a prescription strength deodorant.

 What is the best clinical strength deodorant to buy?